Gregory Siff: Film, television and theater career

 As an actor, Siff started out on stage at the New York City Opera at Lincoln Center.
 Among the operas he sang in were; Carmen, Tosca, Lucia, and Turandot.
 He has been cast in the dual role of Barry Williams/Greg Brady in Fox's True-Life story of, The Brady Bunch: The Final Days.
 In I.F.C.'s Rome & Jewel, a modern update of William Shakespeare's Romeo and Juliet, he played the role of Tybalt.
 He had a supporting role in the 2003 Kelly Clarkson and Justin Guarini film From Justin to Kelly, as Justin's friend "Brandon".
 He has also guest starred on Showtime's Nurse Jackie, HBO's, How to Make It in America, and C.S.I.: NY.

-In 2008, Siff wrote and starred in, The Nothing Boys, a critically acclaimed semi-autobiographical play about a young man who returns home to his high school for his 10-year reunion only to find one other student in attendance.
+In 2008, Siff wrote and starred in, The Nothing Boys, a semi-autobiographical play about a young man who returns home to his high school for his 10-year reunion only to find one other student in attendance.
 The Nothing Boys was produced by Rob Weiss, best known as producer of HBO's Entourage.
 The play ran from May 2 through July 27 in Hollywood's Theater District.
 A portion of the proceeds from, The Nothing Boys was donated to Covenant House California.

 In Spring 2010, Siff's experimental art short film, Sequential Paint, written and directed by Stephen Dackson, was a featured selection at the NewFilmmakers Series in New York City's Anthology Film Archives.
 The film also screened at various exhibits, art shows and galleries in Los Angeles, including the opener of the 2006 Santa Ana Film Festival.

 As a voice actor Siff appears in the video game series, Grand Theft Auto as the voice and body of Rocco Pelosi.
 Rocco Pelosi is featured in Grand Theft Auto IV: The Ballad of Gay Tony (2009) and Grand Theft Auto V (2013).